Copywriter · Content Strategist

 On the 3rd grade, a bad haircut, a dad in spandex, and the particular trauma that comes from being loved too loudly.

-In 2014, faced with a school district budget crisis threatening 36 teacher layoffs and the elimination of a music program that had lifted generations of Easton children out of poverty, I founded the Easton Area School District Community Coalition.
+In 2014, an Easton school district budget crisis threatened 36 teacher layoffs and a music program that had lifted generations of children out of poverty.
+I founded and ran the community coalition that fought back — and I did the writing that carried it.

 "We implore you that you dig deeper and look harder.
 These cuts must not happen."Marisa McFadden, Easton Area School Board testimony — Patch.com, January 2014